How Much Progress Has There Been in NVIDIA Datacenter GPUs?: NVIDIA Datacenter GPU Architecture

-\textit{Compute Units:} Each \ac{SM} provides hardware support for multiple instances of an instruction being executed simultaneously, with the number of configurable simultaneous \ac{INT} or \ac{FP} operations dependent on the arithmetic precision, which may range from low-bit precision (e.g., 16 bits) to double precision to handle operations requiring highly accurate (64-bit) results.
-The math processing cores are called \acp{SP} or \ac{CUDA} Cores, and an \ac{SM} contains variable amounts and types of \ac{CUDA} Cores depending on the \ac{GPU} microarchitecture and model.
-For instance, \acp{SM} initially featured separated or shared \ac{CUDA} Cores permitting only 32-bit integer, \ac{FP32}, and \ac{FP64} operations.
-Then, beginning with the microarchitecture code-named Pascal in 2016, NVIDIA introduced hardware support for \ac{FP16} within \ac{FP32} \ac{CUDA} Cores in order to support \ac{AI} applications, which previously utilized lower precision only through software emulation.
-Generally, FP16 calculations are faster and less area-demanding than FP32 operations and also require half the memory.
-In addition, in \acp{SM} from the Volta microarchitecture (2017) and following microarchitectures, NVIDIA added specialized Tensor Cores alongside \ac{CUDA} Cores to accelerate tensor computations, which are frequently used in the \ac{AI} domain, through several \ac{MAC} operations per clock cycle.\footnote{Tensor computation refers to the mathematical operations and manipulations performed on tensors, namely multidimensional arrays of data.} While Tensor Cores initially only supported \ac{FP16} operations, they can now execute computations at various data precisions, including \ac{INT4}, \ac{BF16} (also supported by recent CUDA Cores), \ac{TF32}, and \ac{FP64}.
-Additionally, they implement hardware support for sparse matrices at specific data precisions, which can significantly accelerate computations in certain AI applications.\footnote{Data sparsity denotes the condition in which a large proportion of data in a dataset is zero, null, or missing.
-The structured sparsity supported by NVIDIA GPUs requires a 2:4 sparsity pattern, where at least 2 values in each contiguous group of 4 must be zero (50\% sparsity rate).} Moreover, \acp{SM} include texture units to accelerate storage and retrieval of pixel characteristics in images or simulations and \ac{RT} Cores (in some datacenter \acp{GPU}) to accelerate calculations of pixel characteristics in images or simulations.
-Finally, a few NVIDIA devices combine both a GPU and a \ac{DPU}~\cite{bluefield} on the same board, resulting in a converged acceleration card for computing and networking~\cite{converged_accelerators_1, converged_accelerators_2}.
+\textit{Processing Cores:} Each \ac{SM} provides hardware support for multiple instances of an instruction being executed simultaneously, with the number of configurable simultaneous \ac{INT} or \ac{FP} operations dependent on the arithmetic precision, which may range from low-bit precision (e.g., 16 bits) to double precision (64 bits) to handle operations requiring highly accurate results.
+The math processing cores are called Streaming Processors or \ac{CUDA} Cores, and an \ac{SM} contains variable amounts and types of \ac{CUDA} Cores depending on the \ac{GPU} microarchitecture and model.
+For instance, \acp{SM} initially featured separate or shared \ac{CUDA} Cores, permitting only 32-bit integer and \ac{FP32} operations, while FP64 hardware support was introduced in 2008 with the release of the Tesla GT200 chip.
+These cores are \ac{MAC} units, as they can perform two arithmetic operations (multiplication and addition/accumulation) per clock cycle.
+Initially, CUDA Cores in the Tesla microarchitecture implemented \ac{MAC} through the \ac{MAD} instruction; then, in the Fermi microarchitecture (2010), NVIDIA switched to the \ac{FMA} instruction, which requires a single rounding step rather than two (when executed on \ac{FP} numbers), without losing precision in the addition.
+In 2016, with the Pascal microarchitecture, NVIDIA introduced hardware support for \ac{FP16} within \ac{CUDA} Cores, enabling more performant execution of AI applications, which previously could use 16-bit precision only through software emulation.
+Generally, \ac{FP16} calculations are faster and less area-demanding than \ac{FP32} operations and also utilize half the memory.